limbernie/WSHooker/README.md

 setx _NT_SYMBOL_PATH SRV*c:\symbols*https://msdl.microsoft.com/downloads/symbols
 ```

-WSHooker may appear unresponsive on the first run as it downloads the required debug symbols.
+WSHooker may appear unresponsive in the first run as it downloads the required debug symbols.
 This is normal.

 ### Options